Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Results and discussion

-But, in any case, this exact formula is valid only for the 1st chance fission.
-Indeed, if fission is preceded by the emission of some particle, which, as a rule, carries away some angular momentum, then not only the distribution of fissionong nuclei in terms of spin magnitude changes, but also in their direction, i.e. by alignment.
-Accordingly, in \cite{Vandenbosch_1973}, for cases other than the 1st chance fission, only approximate expressions for the angular distributions are given and discussed.
-For accurate calculations of the angular anisotropy of fragments due to the fission of the 2nd and subsequent chances, at least careful consideration of all effects affecting the spins of fissioning nuclei and the alignment of these spins is needed.

-Earlier calculations of the angular anisotropy of fragments in multi-chance fission were performed by authors of \cite{Ryzhov_2005} and ourselves.
-In the first case the reactions $^{232}$Th$(n,f)$ and $^{238}$U$(n,f)$ at energies of incident neutrons up to 100 MeV were considered.
+Previously, calculations of the angular anisotropy of fragments in multi-chance fission were performed by the authors of \cite{Ryzhov_2005} and ourselves.
+In \cite{Ryzhov_2005} the reactions $^{232}$Th$(n,f)$ and $^{238}$U$(n,f)$ are considered for incident neutron energies up to 100 MeV.
 Our analysis was devoted to the reactions $^{237}$Np$(n,f)$ \cite{Vorobyev_2019, Barabanov_2020, Barabanov_2021} and $^{240}$Pu$(n, f)$ \cite{Vorobyev_2020} for neutrons with energies up to 200-300 MeV.
-This kind of analysis cannot be performed using publicly available programs such as TALYS, since they (at least those known to us) lack the option to calculate the angular distributions of fragments.
-Nevertheless, we managed to use the TALYS-1.9 program by modifying it somewhat (in our above-mentioned works, the main elements of the calculation methodology are described and comments to the work \cite{Ryzhov_2005} are given).
+Such an analysis cannot be performed using programs such as TALYS, since they lack the ability to calculate the angular distribution of fragments.
+Nevertheless, we managed to use the TALYS-1.9 program having improved it somewhat (in our above-mentioned works, the main elements of the calculation methodology are described and comments to the work \cite{Ryzhov_2005} are given).

-In this work, the results of calculation of the angular anisotropy $W(0^{\circ})/W(90^{\circ})$ of the fragments are presented for the reaction $^{236}$U$(n,f)$.
-The same parameters as for the calculation of the fission cross section are used.
-At the same time, the description of the angular anisotropy requires the introduction of a number of additional parameters.
-Thus, for all fissionable nuclei at relatively low excitation energies above the barrier, the function $\rho(K)\sim e^{-\alpha (\vert K\vert -K_1)}$ is used instead of the statistical distribution, where $K_1=1.5$.
-This function as well as all other additional parameters, in particular, those that define the boundary between relatively small and relatively large excitation energies above the barrier, are taken the same as in our work \cite{Vorobyev_2020}.